 Controlling blood sugar (glucose) levels is the major goal in order to prevent complications of the disease as it helps with wound healing.
 You can manage Type 1 diabetes by dietary treatment, with insulin as well as changes and exercise.
 You can manage Type 2 diabetes with non-insulin medications, insulin, weight reduction, or dietary changes.

 If you or someone you know has diabetes, you will need to consult your doctor regularly.
-Keeping your sugar levels in check is extremely important to prevent complications later on and to maintain quality of life.
+Keeping your sugar levels in check is extremely important to prevent complications later on and to maintain your quality of life.
 Holistic Healthcare has been helping patients and elderly people manage their disease and illness in the comfort of their homes.
 We understand how important it is to keep your sugar levels in check.